-Common Stock (Nonvoting, at-risk, 2,600 shares outstanding) Issued on or after October 6, 1988, for farm-related and rural home loans and to other persons or organizations who are eligible to borrow but are not eligible to hold voting stock.
+Common Stock (Nonvoting, at-risk, 2,800 shares outstanding) Issued on or after October 6, 1988, for farm-related and rural home loans and to other persons or organizations who are eligible to borrow but are not eligible to hold voting stock.
 Retirement is at the sole discretion of the Board of Directors provided that the Association will continue to meet minimum capital adequacy requirements as established under Regulations.
 If the Association is unable to retire Class C Common Stock, or if the borrower elects to keep his/her investment in the Association after repayment of the loan in full, the stock must be converted to Class A Preferred Stock within two years. - Class D Investor Stock (Nonvoting, at-risk, no shares outstanding, par value of 1,000 dollars) Shall be issued only to CoBank.
 Retirement is at the sole discretion of the Board of Directors provided that the Association will continue to meet minimum capital adequacy requirements as established under Regulations. - Class E Preferred Stock (Nonvoting, at-risk, no shares outstanding, par value as may be determined by any agreement of financial assistance between the Association and CoBank) Issued only to CoBank in consideration of financial assistance to the Association from CoBank.
 Retirement is at the sole discretion of the Board of Directors.
 Class E Preferred Stock shall be retired in accordance with the provisions of any agreement entered into between the Association and CoBank in consideration of CoBank providing financial assistance to the Association. - Class F Common Stock (Voting, protected, no shares outstanding) Issued prior to October 6, 1988, to borrowers entitled to vote.
 It must be retired at par value upon repayment of the loan unless the borrower elects to retain his/her investment in the Association.
 If so, the stock must be converted to Class G Common Stock within two years after loan repayment in full.
+Retirement is at the sole discretion of the Board of Directors provided that the Association will continue to meet minimum capital adequacy requirements as established under Regulations. - Class G Common Stock (Nonvoting, protected, no shares outstanding) Formerly participation certificates, this represents stock issued prior to October 6, 1988, to rural residence borrowers and others not eligible to vote.
+This stock may also represent Class F Common Stock of a borrower which automatically converts to Class G Common Stock two years after repayment of the loan in full.
+It must be retired at par value upon repayment of the loan unless the borrower elects to retain his/her investment in the Association.
 Retirement is at the sole discretion of the Board of Directors provided that the Association will continue to meet minimum capital adequacy requirements as established under Regulations.